 An active member of his community, Representative Schlossberg is a board member of the Allentown School District Foundation, the Allentown Jewish Community Center (JCC), Congregation Keneseth Israel, the Muhlenberg College Board of Associates, the Cedar Crest College Board of Associates, the nomination committee of the Leukemia and Lymphoma Society, the National Association of Jewish Legislators and an honorary ambassador for the I’m the Evidence / Mental Health Campaign.

-Representative Schlossberg's wife Brenna is a teacher in the Allentown School District.
-They have a son Auron born in April 2011, and daughter Ayla born in November 2012.
+Representative Schlossberg's wife, Brenna Schlossberg, is a teacher in the Allentown School District.
+That have a son, Auron, born in April 2011.
+Their daughter, Ayla, was born in November 2012.
 They are homeowners in Allentown.

 Representative Schlossberg's legislative agenda includes a strong emphasis on job creation, including enhanced hiring incentives, additional worker training, and expanded small-business loans and grants.
 His priorities for education include more state funding for basic and higher education, including community colleges and technical training programs.
 Representative Schlossberg also believes that Pennsylvania desperately needs to overhaul its transportation funding system to allow for the improvement of Pennsylvania's roads, bridges and mass transit systems.

 Rep. Schlossberg also serves on the following informal caucuses: Mental Health (Democratic co-chair and co-founder), Manufacturing (Democratic co-chair), Career & Technical Education, Early Childhood Education, LGBT Equality, SAFE (gun safety), Vo-Tech and Women’s Health.